callstack/react-native-builder-bob/docs/pages/build.md

 npx react-native-builder-bob@latest init
 ```

 This will ask you a few questions and add the required configuration and scripts for building the code.
+The code will be compiled automatically when the package is published.

 You can find details on what exactly it adds in the [Manual configuration](#manual-configuration) section.

 ## Manual configuration